 Your 1095-B tax form is coming soon

-We expect to send out the forms in February.
+We expect to send out the forms toward the end of February.

 Why you received a 1095-B tax form from HMSA